incessantmeraki/incessantmeraki.github.io/_posts/2017-02-10-duplex-stream-and-tcp-connection.md

 layout:     post
 title:      Duplex stream and TCP connection
 date:       2017-02-10 12:00:00
 summary:    This article describes duplex stream in nodejs in brief.
-I have demonstrated how duplex stream is used to establish connections between two processes using socket.
+I have demonstrated how duplex stream is used as a medium of sending data among nodes in a network.
+This duplex stream is returned as socket.
 categories: programming nodejs stream net tcp sockets client-server
 ---